flouciel/flouciel.github.io/src/content/blog/ios-structure.md

     - Spotify.supx
 The .sinf, .supf, .supp, .supx files are used for decrypting, and the Manifest.plist file is used to list all of the relevant .sinf files which are to be used.

-- *<name>.storyboardc/*: contain some information on the layout of specific panels or views in the app.
+- *<name>.storyboardc/*: Contains information on the layout of specific panels or views in the app.
 The inclusion of these folders suggests that the app was created with the Interface Builder tool.
-Several.nib files and an additional Info.plist file can be found in these folders.
+Several .nib files and an additional Info.plist file can be found in these folders.
     - Info.plist
     - 01J-lp-oVM-view-MkI-aN-x20.nib
     - UIViewController-01J-lp-oVM.nib